Rental License Tiering

 - Public Works Snow and Ice Removal Letters: The number of Public Works warning letters issued to a property for snow and ice removal

-- Public Works Public Walk Snow and Ice Removal Clean-Ups: The number of snow and ice clean-ups undertaken at a property by Public Works
+- Public Works Public Walk Snow and Ice Removal Clean-Ups: The number of snow and ice clean-ups at a property by Public Works

 High risk violations